I'm a freelance editor and digital strategist currently living in Richmond, VA.

 I'm passionate about diversity in the tech world (and in all worlds).
 I've written a little about my own experience, and I'm an advocate for diversity initiatives in education and the workplace.

-I also do some freelance writing & editing.
+I also do some writing & editing.
 I'm currently a freelance editor for Better Humans, a tutorial writer for Envato Tuts+.
 I've written for Code Like a Girl, Muzli, Campaign Monitor, Audiologue, and some others.

 When I'm not working, I'm usually exploring around Richmond, volunteering for Creative Mornings, going to weekly trivia nights, or planning my next trip.